 Over ravenous, I wasn’t prepared to part with my poached eggs, corned beef hash and biscuits on the hope that it would come out hotter, 20 minutes later, so I tucked in.
 In fairness, when I mentioned the cold plate, the waiter instantly offered to fix things.
 What didn’t help was the front door being permanently open – not ideal in October.

 All of that said, the breakfast biscuit was divine and the hollandaise equally delicious.
 The coffee was hot and plentiful and the atmosphere was the perfect buzz.
 Would I go back?
-Probably – because if the food was that tasty when cold, I can’t imagine how good it could be on the off chance it were served hot.
+Definitely – because if the food was that tasty when cold, I can’t imagine how good it could if it were served hot.

 A Great Alternative?
 The Sunday Brunch I really wanted to go to was the House of Blues Gospel Brunch – a combination of brunch and, as you can probably guess, Gospel music.
 Unfortunately, I visited around Halloween and all the tickets were booked.
 Get your space secured early if you want to go…and let me know how it is.